p-alik/gearmand/docs/gearadmin.rst

 Provice help about the program.

-.. option:: --drop-function
+.. option:: --create-function

-Drop a function from the server.
+Create a function from the server.

 .. option:: -h [ --host ] arg (=localhost)i